The main active compound is Curcumin.

 There are a wide variety of successful stories regards this subject, depending on which type of sarcoids you are dealing with.

-Turmeric may support soothing the symptoms of Arthritis in horses but it is not known to improve the quality of the cartilage, joint fluid and bone.
+Turmeric may support this healing process in horses but it is not known to help improve the quality of the cartilage, joint fluid and bone.

 Curcumin blocks NF-kB, a molecule that travels into the nuclei of cells and turns on genes related to inflammation.
 Inflammation gets dealt with on a molecule level!